SalmonSeasoning/iniReader/README.md

 # iniReader
-A C++ application that loops through a .INI file and maps values.
+A C++ header that loops through a .INI file and maps values.

 This is just the first version, future updates will not be uploaded here